Introduction to Machine Learning

 How Machine Learning Is Changing Data and Decision-Making

-This article provides an overview of core machine learning concepts, an introduction to several standard algorithms, and easy-to-understand examples of machine learning applications.
+This article provides an introductory overview of some of the core machine learning concepts, introduces you to some common machine learning algorithms, and gives you examples of using machine learning that you can understand easily.

 Summary of Machine Learning Concepts and Use Cases

-Simply put, machine learning enables computers to learn from data and build models for future predictions without continuous human intervention.
-We have many valuable tools, including recommendation systems, chatbots, and autonomous vehicles, all of which rely on machine learning.
+At its simplest, machine learning allows computers to learn from data and create models to make future predictions without requiring constant human interaction.
+In addition to many wonderful tools such as recommendation systems, chatbots, and self-driving cars, most of these rely heavily on machine learning.

-There are three primary forms of machine learning: supervised, unsupervised, and reinforcement learning.
-Examples of commonly used algorithms include linear regression, decision trees, neural networks, and support vector machines (svm).
+The three main types of machine learning are supervised, unsupervised, and reinforcement learning.
+Some common algorithms used in machine learning include linear regression, decision trees, neural networks, and SVMs (support vector machines).

 What Is Machine Learning and Why It Matters